CaliStyle/proxy-engine-docs/source/index.html.md

 # Tutorial: Timed Job (Cron)

 ## Creating a Cron
 Create cron jobs in the `/api/crons` directory.
-Crons use [node-schedule](https://www.npmjs.com/package/node-schedule) and are configured per worker profile.
+Cron Jobs use [node-schedule](https://www.npmjs.com/package/node-schedule) and are configured per worker profile.

 Using the `uptime_delay` in the `crons_config` can also allow you to delay when cron jobs start to be scheduled.
 This is useful for when you have an app instance that starts while another is gracefully being shut down.

 ### Schedule Method
 > Example: api/crons/onTestCron.js